rydmike/resp_stag_grid/README.md

 - Usage of the in Dart 1.9 new ToggleButtons widget is also demonstrated as a control for selecting the divisor of the total amount columns for the given breakpoint width.
 This is used to demonstrate how to make wider columns for the grid views in a standard 12 column grid layout.

+## Live demo version

+You can play with the live WEB version here: https://rydmike.github.io/gridtest

 ## Preview

-Start screen, select column divisor and try the responsive grid layout with a standard grid or the masonry style StaggeredGridView layout.
+Below is a preview of the start screen.
+Select column divisor to try the responsive grid layout with a standard grid or the masonry style StaggeredGridView layout.

 ![](RespGridDemo1.png)